 For those new to the sport, seasoned guides are available at many places to ensure safety and fun for all participants.
 Equipment and instruction are included with the ice climbing tours.
 Ouray is considered the capital of climbing in Colorado, so there are several guides working the region.

-Ice climbing in Colorado is allowed on numerous frozen oven waterfalls and manmade obstacles, including Fish Creek Falls in Steamboat Springs.
+Ice climbing in Colorado is allowed on numerous frozen oven waterfalls and manmade obstacles, including Fish Creek Falls in Steamboat Springs and Zapata Falls in the San Luis Valley.
 Experience climbers should ask local climbing guides for the best places to go.

 Dress warmly, but realize you’ll be active, so don’t overdress.
 It’s a good idea to pack extra layers and leave it at the base of the climb, for in-between climbs and after.
 Always wear sweat-wicking materials like wool or polyester, and nothing too baggy.